aursalan/yahoo-stock-price-analysis/README.md

 - **Data Handling:** Loads and parses stock price data from a CSV file using Python's built-in csv module.
 - **Data Processing:** Converts the raw data into a structured NumPy array for efficient numerical operations and data cleaning.
-- **Data Visualization:** Utilizes Matplotlib to create plots that visualize stock price trends and the average closing price by year.
+- **Data Visualisation:** Utilises Matplotlib to create plots that visualise stock price trends and the average closing price by year.

 ## Screenshots

 ![](/assets/screenshot.png)